tobias-weiss-ai-xr/opendesk-edu/README.md

 Of course we will also extend the documentation.

-In any case we love to get [feedback from you](https://gitlab.opencode.de/bmi/souveraener_arbeitsplatz/info/-/blob/main/OVERVIEW.md#mitwirkung-und-beteiligung) regarding the documentation as well as your experience with the deployment and the SWP itself.
+In any case we love to get feedback from you!
+Related to the deployment / contents of this repository please use the [issues within this project](https://gitlab.opencode.de/bmi/souveraener_arbeitsplatz/deployment/sovereign-workplace/-/issues).

+ If you want to address other topics, please check the section ["Rückmeldungen und Beteiligung" of the Infos' project OVERVIEW.md](https://gitlab.opencode.de/bmi/souveraener_arbeitsplatz/info/-/blob/main/OVERVIEW.md#rückmeldungen-und-beteiligung).

 The first release of the SWP is scheduled for December 2023.